MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 [!include[](enable-or-disable.md)]

-## 4. Intercept push notification in the foreground
+## 4. Intercept push notifications

 Mobile Center Push makes it possible to intercept push notifications but there is some setup required to enable this feature in UWP.